 Our itinerary was as follows:

-- King’s Cross Station – Platform 9 3/4.
-Also the hotel in front of which Harry and Ron took off in the Ford Anglia.
+- King’s Cross Station – Platform 9 3/4 and the St Pancras Renaissance Hotel in front of which Harry and Ron took off in the Ford Anglia.

 - Fort William – the Jacobite Railway (a.k.a. the Hogwarts Express)